What is influenza (flu)?

 Is traveling safe during the flu season?

-Because the flu is a highly contagious infection usually spread by droplets made by an infected person who is coughing or sneezing, travelers are very susceptible to getting the flu.
+Because the flu is a highly contagious infection usually spread by droplets from by an infected person who is coughing or sneezing, travelers are at increased risk of getting the flu.